8/14/2010

 You can visit my "SQWIB Cooks" blog for the recipes.

-RF up well over 500°, I fried all 5 probes.
+First mistake I made was leaving my probes in when I had the RF up well over 500°, I fried all 5 probes.
 I am told by Taylor Products, that these probes are not recommended above 390°.

 Next mistake I made was leaving the new utility tubs under the smoker… hey live and learn right.